ualberta-mueller-group/MCGS/docs/development-notes.md

 This section uses the term "wrapping" to mean either underflow or overflow.

 - Defines template functions to do arithmetic without wrapping
-- Assumes underlying machine uses two's complement to represent integers
+- Assumes underlying machine uses two's complement to represent integers (there's a `static_assert` to check this)
 - All functions return a `bool`
     - When `true`, the operation was completed without wrapping
     - When `false`, the operation would have wrapped.
 No operands were changed
         - Also returned on invalid arguments, i.e. negative bit shift amounts
 - Some functions accept either integer types or floating point types, some accept only integer types
     - The lists below use `num` to refer to either, and `int` to refer to integer types.
 All operands must have the same type.
+- All functions accept both signed and unsigned types

 These functions test whether an operation would wrap, without doing the operation:
 - `add_will_wrap(const num x, const num y)`